Monash University: Expansion in the 1990s

-Expansion of the university began in 1990 with a series of mergers between Monash, the Chisholm Institute of Technology, and the Gippsland Institute of Advanced Education.
+In 1990, a series of mergers between Monash, the Chisholm Institute of Technology, and the Gippsland Institute of Advanced Education began.
 In 1991 a merger with the Victorian College of Pharmacy created a new faculty of the university.
 This continued in 1994, with the establishment of the Berwick campus.

 In 1998, the university opened the Malaysia campus, its first overseas campus and the first foreign university in Malaysia.
-In 2001, Monash South Africa opened its doors in Roodepoort, Johannesburg, making Monash the first foreign university in South Africa.
+In 2001, Monash South Africa opened in Roodepoort, Johannesburg, the first foreign university in South Africa.
 The same year, the university secured an 18th-century Tuscan palace to open a research and teaching centre in Prato, Italy.

-At the same time, Australian universities faced unprecedented demand for international student places, which Monash met on a larger scale than most.
-The increase in international students, combined with the university's expansion, meant that Monash's income greatly increased throughout the 1990s, and it is now one of Australia's top 200 exporters.
+An increase in international students and the university's expansion contributed to increased income throughout the 1990s.
+It has since ranked as one of Australia's top 200 exporters.